camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

-# reference the connector in the Cherry Collection
+# reference the Connector in the Cherry Collection
 To branch an existing connector to Cherry, you have to create some Facade objects.

 A Cherry runner (a connector or framework) requires more information than what is provided in a connector.
 This additional information is useful for generating the documentation and the element-template.
-For example, a connector can get a STRING for a parameter, but as a developer, you want to specify that the string is a list of values (UP, DOWN, RIGHT, LEFT).
+For example, a connector can get a STRING for a parameter, but as a developer, you want to specify that the String is a list of values (UP, DOWN, RIGHT, LEFT).
 Doing that:
 * The documentation is more explicit
 * The element-template will not be a String, but a list of values (or a reference to a process variable)
-* Cherry will verify, before calling the connector, that the specification is respected
+* Cherry will verify, before calling the Connector, that the specification is respected

 For a connector, you have to path to integrate it.